wesleywerner/aliverl/spec.md

 * maxhealth
     * maximum health this character can heal up to
 * healrate
-    * heal 1 point of health every this many turns
+    * heal 1 point of health every x turns
 * speed
-    * move this character every this many turns (computer characters only)
+    * move this character every x turns (computer characters only)
 * stealth
     * unused
 * mana